captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 -   A signing key
 -   An authentication key

-The master key is backed up using [paperkey](https://wiki.archlinux.org/index.php/Paperkey) and a strong password.
+I keep a copy of all these keys using [paperkey](https://wiki.archlinux.org/index.php/Paperkey) as per the same guide.
 I have a subkey backup as well, since Yubikeys are known to fail[^8].

 ## SSH